General Fair Rules

 Sheep / Goats

-Goat weights: Minimum weight is 55lbs with no maximum, and a maximum of 4 market pens per member.
+Goat weights: Minimum weight is 55lbs with no maximum, and a maximum of 3 market animals per member.

-Lamb weights: Minimum weight is 100lbs with no maximum, and a maximum of 4 market pens per member.
+Lamb weights: Minimum weight is 100lbs with no maximum, and a maximum of 3 market animals per member.

-41. Scrapie’s Tags: All intact males and female sheep and goats must have a Scrapie’s tag to be eligible for the show at the Middle Park Fair.
-The Scrapie’s Tag must be in place from the tag-in date through attendance at the fair.
+41. Scrapie’s Tags: All intact males and female sheep and goats must have a Scrapie’s tag to be eligible for show at the Middle Park Fair.
+The Scrapie’s Tag must be in place from tag in date through attendance at fair.

 Rabbits / Poultry